Wolox/wor-prof/doc/user-guide_en.md

 ## Asynchronism.

 WProf by default reports all the information **synchronous**, although it’s possible to configure the tool in order to do this process **asynchronous**.
-To achieve this, you must first activate the option through config field "config.x.wprof.async = true", however this is not enough.
+To achieve this, you must first activate the option through config field "config.async = true", however this is not enough.
 For all of the report be made asynchronous, you must have functional and operational **Sidekiq**, since WProf uses it to that purpose.
 If you’re not familiar with the tool, you could give it a look to its [repository by clicking here!.](https://github.com/mperham/sidekiq).

 ---

 ## Handled errors.

 Any error among the capture and report of the information **MUSTN’T** interrupt the normal functioning of your Rails application.
 If this is the case, please report it.
 During the execution, could show up two errors in application’s logger.
-WProf ERROR when try parsing service response:
-An error was raised when WProf tried to send data to reporter: This is the most common error and it will appear if the data sending to the selected destination (meaning Logger, Database, File o External) has failed.

 ```WProf ERROR when try parsing service response:``` This error may appear if HTTParty wouldn’t be able to capture some data.